-Examples below use cron.service because it is a common vendor-supplied service name on Debian and Ubuntu systems, while many Red Hat family systems use crond.service instead.
-Masking a unit does not stop an already running process unless --now is used or the service is stopped separately, and upstream systemd notes that masking is mainly intended for vendor units because locally created unit files already stored in /etc/systemd/system or /run/systemd/system can block the symlink operation.
+Examples below use cron.service on Ubuntu Server 24.04, while many Red Hat family systems use crond.service instead.
+Add --runtime when the mask should disappear after reboot, omit --now when the service should keep running until a separate stop, and remember that current upstream systemd documentation says masking works best for vendor units under /usr/lib/systemd/system because locally created unit files already stored in /etc/systemd/system or /run/systemd/system can block the symlink operation.
+Use systemctl --user mask instead of the system manager command for per-user services.

 Steps to mask a service with systemctl: